cs4241-21a/a3-persistence/README.md

 Jack Ayvazian jpayvazian https://a3-jack-ayvazian.herokuapp.com/

 ### About
-This Calorie Tracking application is a upgraded version of my A2, where it tracks your calories intake by entering foods you eat, so you can make more healthy decisions.
+This Calorie Tracking application is a upgraded version of my A2, where it tracks calories intake by entering foods you eat, so you can make more healthy decisions.
 ### Challenges
-I faced many challenges throughout, mostly in debugging middleware.
+I faced challenges mostly in debugging middleware.
 I could not get cookie-session working properly, so I resorted to creating new cookies for the client, and accessing them with cookie-parser on the server.
-I also ran into issues with helmet middleware blocking bootstrap import links and my inline event handlers for edit/delete buttons within my table because of a Content Security Policy, so I used different middleware instead.
+I also ran into issues with helmet middleware raising Content Security Policy errors with my code, so I used different middleware instead.
 ### Authentication
-I used a simple authentication strategy of POSTing the users input directly to the server, and checking MongoDB for matching credentials.
-I would have tried the OAuth strategy if I did not run into so many issues with the middleware, but using cookies with the cookie-parser was intuitive as I could see easily track their values within chrome developer tools.
+I used a simple authentication strategy of POSTing user input directly to the server, and checking MongoDB for matching credentials.
+I would have tried OAuth strategy if I did not run into so many middleware issues, but using cookies with cookie-parser was intuitive as I could see easily track their values within chrome developer tools.
 ### CSS Framework
-I used Bootstrap for my CSS framework, as I have heard it was very popular, although I never got the chance to use it myself.
+I used Bootstrap for my CSS framework, as I've heard it is popular.
 There was a little bit of a learning curve and it was hard to find resources demonstrating what I was trying to accomplish as it is such a big framework, but I did not end up needing any extra CSS modifications.
 ### Express middleware
 1. body-parser: allows access to request body easily in the server (although it showed as depricated)
 2. cookie-parser: similar to body-parser but for cookies; allows you to access client cookies in the server by request.cookies